yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###`getStoredUserProfile`

-This function retrieves the user's profile for the given provider from the **local device storage** (`GetStoredUserProfile` does not call any social provider function, it retrieves and returns its information from the storage, contrary to what is depicted in the diagram at the beginning of this section).
+This function retrieves the user's page for the given social provider from the **local device storage** (`GetStoredUserProfile` does not call any social provider function, it retrieves and returns its information from the storage, contrary to what is depicted in the diagram at the beginning of this section).
 This function allows you to get user information even if the user is offline.

 For example, you could use `GetStoredUserProfile` to get the user's `FirstName`, and welcome him to the game.